-CONSERVATION AND WILDLIFE 53% believe that loss of habitat for fish and wildlife is an extremely or very serious problem.
-69% oppose reducing protections for some of the rare plants and animals protected under the Endangered Species Act.
-87% prefer decisions about public lands, water, and wildlife be made by career professionals such as rangers, scientists, and firefighters rather than new appointed officials who come from other industries.
-ENERGY ON PUBLIC LANDS 74% support only allowing oil and gas companies the right to drill in areas where there is high likelihood to actually produce oil and gas.
-70% prefer that leaders place more emphasis on protecting water, air, wildlife habitat, and recreation opportunities over maximizing the amount of land available for drilling and mining.
-89% support keeping the requirement that oil and gas companies, rather than taxpayers, pay for all of the clean-up and land restoration costs after drilling is finished. coloradocollege.edu/stateoftherockies/conservationinthewest Access to public lands for climbing, hiking, skiing, and boating brought me to New Mexico and is one of the main reasons I opened a climbing gym in Albuquerque in 1997.
-These treasured public places provide value and economic opportunities to our communities, and we must keep them in the public trust for future generations to enjoy.
-Bryan Pletta Owner, Stone Age Climbing Gym

-All Bodies On Bikes in New Mexico relies on public lands to be able to safely and equitably access the outdoors and experience remote landscapes by bike.
-ABOB has organized day trips and overnight trips utilizing areas like the Caja Del Rio.
+think that the low level of water in rivers is a serious problem.
+CONSERVATION AND WILDLIFE believe that loss of habitat for fish and wildlife is an extremely or very serious problem.
+69% oppose reducing protections for some of the rare plants and animals protected under the Endangered Species Act. prefer decisions about public lands, water, and wildlife be made by career professionals such as rangers, scientists, and firefighters rather than new appointed officials who come from other industries.
+ENERGY ON PUBLIC LANDS 74% support only allowing oil and gas companies the right to drill in areas where there is high likelihood to actually produce oil and gas. prefer that leaders place more emphasis on protecting water, air, wildlife habitat, and recreation opportunities over maximizing the amount of land available for drilling and mining.
+89% support keeping the requirement that oil and gas companies, rather than taxpayers, pay for all of the clean-up and land restoration costs after drilling is finished. coloradocollege.edu/stateoftherockies/conservationinthewest hiking, skiing, and boating brought me to New Mexico and is one of the main reasons I opened a climbing gym in Albuquerque in 1997.
+These treasured public places provide value and must keep them in the public trust for future generations to enjoy.
+Bryan Pletta All Bodies On Bikes in New Mexico relies on public lands to be able to safely and equitably access the outdoors and experience remote landscapes by bike.
+ABOB has organized day trips and ight trips utilizing areas like the Caja Del Rio.
 Continued access to these landscapes will benefit members who find a sense of belonging and connection to nature and their bikes.
-All Bodies On Bikes, New Mexico Chapter
+All Bodies On Bikes, New Mexico Chapte

-This world is divided in so many ways, but our connection to our public lands is what brings our community together.
-Our connection to the land will always be what sustains us and makes us stronger.
-Public lands are one of the most important aspects of who we are as a community, and we have a duty to protect and sustain them.
-Guadalupe Cano Silver City Mayor Pro Tem and Councilor District 4
+nis world is divided in so many ways, but our onnection to our public lands is what brings ur community together.
+Our connection to he land will always be what sustains us and makes us stronger.
+Public lands are one of the most important aspects of who we are as a community, and we have a duty to protec

+Silver City Mayor Pro Tem and Councilor

+Public Lands are people, plant, and pollinate

+shared spaces...which are interconnected

+through place and stewardship synergies.